-Collective trusts: The fair values of participation units held in collective trusts are based on their net asset values, as reported by the managers of the collective trusts and as supported by the unit prices of actual purchase and sale transactions occurring as of or close to the financial statement date (level 2 inputs).
+The fair values of participation units held in collective trusts are based on their net asset values, as reported by the managers of the collective trusts and as supported by the unit prices of actual purchase and sale transactions occurring as of or close to the financial statement date (Level 2 inputs).
 The investment objectives and underlying investments of the collective trusts vary.
-The objective of the Pyramid Mortgage-Backed Securities Fund is to provide investors with a vehicle to access the domestic mortgage-backed securities fixed income market.
-The Fund is maintained with an objective of providing investment results that modestly outperform the total return for the Barclays U.S. Mortgage-Backed Securities Index over rolling three-year periods.
-This fund provides daily redemptions with no advance notice requirements.
-The investment objective of the domestic large cap equity collective trust is capital growth and dividend income through investment in the companies in the Standard & Poor's 500 Stock Index (the S&P 500).
-The investment objective of the domestic mid/small cap equity collective trust is capital growth and dividend income through investment in the companies in the Russell Small Cap Completeness Index.
+The objective of the Pyramid Mortgage-Backed Securities Fund was to provide investors with a vehicle to access the domestic mortgage-backed securities fixed income market.
+The fund was maintained with an objective of providing investment results that modestly outperformed the total return of the Barclay U.S. Mortgage-Backed Securities Index over rolling three-year periods.
+The investment in the Pyramid Mortgage-Backed Securities Fund was liquidated in January, 2014.
+The objective of the Wells Fargo Fund F is to seek preservation of principal and an above average level of income while also targeting an effective duration between 1.5 and 2.5 years.
+The Fund's benchmark is the Barclay's 1-3 Year Government Index.
+This fund provides monthly redemptions with no advance notice requirements.
+The investment objective of the domestic large cap equity collective trust is capital growth and dividend income through investment in the companies in the Russell Small Cap Completeness Index.
 There are two international equity collective trusts that are primarily invested in stocks of companies based outside the U.S. The investment objective of these trusts are capital growth and dividend income through investment in common stocks of international companies by broadly tracking the MSCI Europe, Australasia, and Far East (EAFE) Index and the MSCI Emerging Markets equity index.
-The U.S. Government Obligations Fund seeks to hold a portfolio of securities representative of the intermediate securities sector of the U.S. bond and debt market, as characterized by the Barclays Intermediate Government Bond Index.
-The TIPS Index Fund seeks to hold a portfolio representative of the Treasury inflation-protected securities of the U.S. bond and debt market as characterized by the Barclays U.S. Treasury Inflation Protected Securities (TIPS) Index.
-The investment objective of the blended collective trusts are to provide varying degrees of long-term appreciation and capital preservation through exposure to a broadly diversified, passively managed global portfolio of securities for investors who have reached their retirement date or with targeted retirement dates near 2015, 2020, 2025, 2030, 2035, 2040, 2045, 2050 and 2055.
-The Funds' custom benchmarks track the performance of the underlying funds' benchmarks according to the
+The U.S. Government Bond Fund seeks to hold a portfolio of securities representative of the intermediate securities sector of the U.S. bond and debt market, as characterized by the Barclays Capital Intermediate Government

-LifePath® model allocations.
+Bond Index.
+The Treasury Inflation Protected Securities (TIPS) Index Fund seeks to hold a portfolio representative of the Treasury inflation-protected securities of the U.S. bond and debt market as characterized by the Barclays U.S. TIPS Index.
+The investment objective of the blended collective trusts are to provide varying degrees of long-term appreciation and capital preservation through exposure to a broadly diversified, passively managed global portfolio of securities for investors who have reached their retirement date or with targeted retirement dates near 2020, 2025, 2030, 2035, 2040, 2045, 2050 and 2055.
+At the close of business on November 16, 2014 the participant account balances in the 2015 Target Fund were transferred into the Target Retirement Fund as the Target 2015 Fund approached the target year.
+The Funds' custom benchmarks track the performance of the underlying funds' benchmarks according to the LifePath® model allocations.
 The index allocations included in the custom benchmarks are adjusted quarterly to reflect the Funds' asset allocation shifts over time.
 The following indices may be used in such calculation: Russell 1000 Index, Russell 2000 Index, MSCI ACWI ex-US IMI Index, Barclays Capital U.S. Aggregate Bond Index, Barclays Capital U.S. TIPS Index, FTSE ESPRA/NAREIT Developed Index, and the Dow Jones-UBS Commodity Index.
 The investments provide daily redemptions by the Plan with no advance notice requirements, and have redemption prices that are determined by the fund's net asset value per unit.